oscarcs/hacks/README.md

 ## Backend
 The longterm goal is to provide a library with minimal dependency on a particular rendering framework.

-The hxrl.backends package provides different interfaces to Haxe rendering libraries.
+The hacks.backends package provides different interfaces to Haxe rendering libraries.
 Only OpenFL is presently supported (specifically, the Flash target) as a rendering backend.
-This dependency could be substituted for another framework by implementing hxrl.backends.IBackend - Luxe or heaps, for example.
+This dependency could be substituted for another framework by implementing hacks.backends.IBackend - Luxe or heaps, for example.
 Something like [this project](https://github.com/mattj1/luxe_ascii) could work for that purpose.

 ## Contributing?
 Feel free to make a pull request or file an issue.